Philanthropy & Tikkun Olam

 Susan Schwartz's work is more substantial than either version.

-The real achievement was institutional
+The achievement was institutional

 Equest's current materials describe it as the first therapeutic horsemanship center in Texas and one of the country's largest PATH International Premier Accredited Centers.
 It now serves thousands of children and adults through a broad mix of riding programs, physical and occupational therapy, counseling, literacy work, veteran services, and community outreach.